smileys-tavern/smileys_umbrella/README.md

 ### Collaborative editing

-A difficult problem to solve and scale
+A difficult problem to solve and scale but well suited for Elixir/Erlang

 ### Image transformation options